pritamghanghas/Semester-Project/README.md

   * /skye_ros/sensor_msgs/imu_ned IMU data expressed in a local NED frame attached to the IMU box.

 ### Advertised Services
   * /skye_ros/apply_wrench_cog_ned service to apply a wrench (i.e. a force and a torque) in the center of gravity (CoG) of  Skye.
-Wrench expressed in a NED frame attached to the CoG of Skye
+Wrench expressed in a NED frame attached to the CoG of Skye.
   * /skye_ros/get_link_state_ned service to get a link state (position, orientation, linear and angular velocity).
 This state is expressed in a world fixed NED frame.